ZhibekKR/Test_repository_20240207/Git_test_file.md

 * shows differences between the current state and the committed version of the file

 **git checkout**
-* allows to jump from one committed version to another
+* allows to jump from one committed version to another (and between the branches)
 * *example:* git checkout branch_name